igorbob/minimal-photography-portfolio/README.md

 # Horizontal picture portfolio

 Minimal, lightweight, easy to edit template for a horizontally scrolling picture portfolio.
-Just host
+Add your own pictures and host it somewhere (as on firebase like * [here](https://simple-photo-album.firebaseapp.com/) ).

 ## Editing the template